ezquire/cs415p1/README.md

 make
 ```

-Then you can run the prgrams from the current directory
+Then you can run the programs from the current directory
 ```
 ./taskx
 ```